dhruthinreddy01/EdgeDefender-Security-Monitoring-Incident-Response-Platform/README.md

 Start the frontend:
 npm install
 npm start
-Example Use Case
+# EXAMPLE USE CASE
 A user repeatedly attempts to log in with incorrect credentials.
 The system detects multiple failed login attempts.
 The detection engine triggers a security alert.
 The incident correlation module groups related events.
 The SOC dashboard displays the incident with severity level and investigation details.
 This process simulates how real SOC teams detect and respond to potential cyber threats.
-Learning Outcomes
+LEARNING OUTCOMES
-Through this project, the following cybersecurity concepts are demonstrated:
+# Through this project, the following cybersecurity concepts are demonstrated:
 Security log analysis
 Threat detection rule creation
 Security incident correlation
 SOC monitoring workflows
 Alert prioritization and investigation
 Secure application architecture
-Future Improvements
+# FUTURE IMPROVEMENTS
 Integration with SIEM platforms
 Automated incident response actions
 Machine learning-based anomaly detection